-Furthermore, GPUs use fine-grained multithreading [76, 80] to time multiplex the fixed number of compute units among the hundreds of threads.
+Second, GPUs use fine-grained multithreading [105, 112] to time multiplex the fixed number of compute units among the hundreds of threads.
 Similarly, the on-chip memory resources (i.e., the register file and shared memory) are statically partitioned between the different threads at compile time.
-Helper threads also require their own registers and compute cycles to execute.
-A straightforward approach would be to add a few registers and compute units just for helper thread execution, but this option is both expensive and wasteful.
+Helper threads require their own registers and compute cycles to execute.
+A straightforward approach would be to dedicate few registers and compute units just for helper thread execution, but this option is both expensive and wasteful.
 In fact, our primary motivation is to utilize existing idle resources for helper thread execution.
 In order to do this, we aim to enable sharing of the existing resources between primary threads and helper threads at low cost, while minimizing the interference to primary thread execution.
 In the remainder of this section, we describe the design of our low-overhead CABA framework.

-3.2.
+4.2.
 Design of the CABA Framework

 We choose to implement CABA using a hardware/software co-design, as pure hardware or pure software approaches pose certain challenges that we describe below.
 There are two alternatives for a fully software-based approach to helper threads.
 The first alternative, treating each helper thread as independent kernel code, has high overhead, since we are now treating the helper threads as, essentially, regular threads.
 This would reduce the primary thread occupancy in each SM (there is a hard limit on the number of threads and blocks that an SM can support).
-Moreover, this would require additional hardware changes to support blocks executing different program code simultaneously within an SM.
 It would also complicate the data communication between the primary and helper threads, since no simple interface exists for inter-kernel communication.
 The second alternative, embedding the helper thread code within the primary thread kernel itself, offers little flexibility in adapting to runtime requirements, since such helper threads cannot be triggered or squashed independently of the primary thread.